Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Proposed mobility hub platform design methodology

 Eq.~(\ref{eq:derive_3}) can be rewritten as Eq.~(\ref{eq:derive_4}).

 Eq.~(\ref{eq:derive_4}) depicts the flow assignment decisions for all links $l$ with positive flows for each OD pair $s$.
 The first term consists of the link disutility from both travelers and operators.
-The link disutility from the operator side is weighted by $\alpha$ and $q_{s}/\bar{q}$. $\alpha$ is a general coefficient that provides a different weight towards operator disutility compared to travelers.
-A higher weight leads to higher impact on operator perspective. $q_{s}/\bar{q}$ is an additional weight that considers the impact from different OD pair volumes.
+The link disutilities from the two sides are weighted by $\alpha_1, \alpha_2$, and $q_{s}/\bar{q}$. $\alpha_1$ and $\alpha_2$ are traveler and operator dedicated coefficients that provide different weights towards the overall utility objective.
+The ratio of $\alpha_1/\alpha_2$ depicts which side having higher impact towards the flow assignment behavior. $q_{s}/\bar{q}$ is an additional weight that considers the impact from different OD pair volumes.
 The flow assignment variable $x_{l,s}$ is considered as the possibility of choosing link $l$ for OD group $s$.
 Each OD pair shall be treated equally from a traveler perspective to reflect stochastic user-equilibrium (SUE) behavior from the perspective of the coalitions of travelers and operators.
-The weight $q_{s}/\bar{q}$ is the lever that place more focus on OD pairs with higher OD volume.
-For OD pair with higher than average flow, this causes the OD pair $s$ having more impact on final assignment decision for operators.
-If there are two OD pairs $(0,1)$ and $(0,2)$. $(0,1)$ has 1 unit flow and $(0,2)$ has 2 units.
-Both ODs would flow through a mobility hub.
-On the traveler side, each OD is equally treated for flow assignment.
-However, when it comes to operators, OD pair $(0,2)$ has a higher weight in the resource allocation decision from a system-wise perspective.
-Therefore, a weight of 0.67 is placed for node cost disutility when considering OD pair $(0,1)$, while the weight towards OD pair $(0,2)$ becomes 1.33.
+The weight $q_{s}/\bar{q}$ is the lever that places more focus on OD pairs with higher OD volume.

-The second term consists of node specific values except the capacity Lagrangian $\beta_{l,s}$.
-The first element represents the magnitude of attraction of link $l$ in OD pair $s$, which is measured by the difference between the source node Lagrangian and the sink node Lagrangian.
-The second element represents the disutility from the node cost for MOD operators.
+The second term consists of node and capacity specific values.
+The first element represents the magnitude of attraction of link $l$ in OD pair $s$, which is measured by the difference between the source and sink node Lagrange multipliers.
+The second element represents the disutility from the cost of serving a node for MOD operators.
 For links that do not belong to the access link set leading to MOD nodes $N_M$, the second element is dropped.
 For the the access links leading to MOD nodes, the node cost disutility from the operator side is counted towards the flow assignment, which is also weighted by $q_{s}/\bar{q}$.
+The remaining three terms are the Lagrange multipliers associated with MOD service node capacity, hub capacity, and link flow constraints.

 Eq.~(\ref{eq:derive_4}) mimics the structure of the optimal link-flow decision variable with non-zero value shown in \cite{fosgerau2022perturbed}.
 This concludes the proof. \end{proof}